 Regulation of Presynaptic Architecture by the Conserved Giant Ubiquitin Ligase RPM-1

 The C. elegans RPM-1 (regulator of presynaptic morphology) is a member of a conserved protein family that includes Drosophila Highwire and vertebrate Phr1, Pam, and Esrom.
 These large proteins contain multiple conserved motifs, including an RLD guanine nucleotide exchange factor (GEF) domain and a RING E3 ubiquitin ligase domain.
 They are highly expressed in the nervous systems and have been shown to regulate neuronal development at multiple steps.
 In mature neurons, RPM-1 is localized to the perisynaptic region, a unique region in the presynaptic terminal.
-In rpm-1 null mutants, many synapses exhibit an altered architecture: the ratio of synaptic vesicle to presynaptic density is reduced.
+In rpm-1–null mutants, many synapses exhibit an altered architecture: the ratio of synaptic vesicle to presynaptic density is reduced.
 In addition, some axons overextend beyond normal termination sites.

 Regulation of Locomotion Circuit

 Beyond the formation of synapses lie many unanswered questions about how a functional synapse is integrated and regulated within neuronal networks.
 We have used the C. elegans locomotor circuit to investigate the coordination between the excitatory and inhibitory activities.
 By characterizing a genetic mutant that harbors a gain-of-function mutation in a neuronal nicotinic acetylcholine receptor, ACR-2, we uncovered a regulation of excitation and inhibition balance in maintaining the sinusoidal movement of the animal.
 The acr-2(gf) mutant exhibits epileptic-like body contractions.
 Using genetics and electrophysiology, we find that the ACR-2 receptor acts in the cholinergic motor neurons to maintain their excitability.
 Intriguingly, hyperexcitation of the cholinergic neurons by acr-2(gf) leads to an anti-homeostatic effect on the downstream inhibitory neurons, resulting in a net overexcitation output from the motor circuit.
 This acr-2(gf) effect mimics the physiological state of epilepsy.
 The molecular nature of the acr-2(gf) mutation is nearly identical to several disease-associated mutations in human acetylcholine receptors.
-Our ongoing studies focus on identification of novel regulators of the network excitation and inhibition imbalance, which will provide mechanistic insight to the search for effective management of disease conditions.
+Our ongoing studies focus on identification of novel regulators of the network excitation and inhibition imbalance, including ion homeostasis and neuropeptide modulation.
+These observations will provide mechanistic insight to the search for effective management of disease conditions.